yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase2/product.md

 - drag and drop feature: not done

 ## Strength
-- simple and easy to use
+- Docket is very simple and easy to use.
-- efficient design
+- It is a very efficient design allowing users to easily make a checklist or to do list.
-- user friendly
+- Docket is user friendly.
+Since, Docket is made using a very efficient design.
+It is very user friendly.

 ## Weakness
 - in process of development